Quantitative Determination of the Critical Points of Mott Metal-Insulator Transition in Strongly Correlated Systems: Introduction

-In this paper, we study the Mott MIT in a strong correlation system by using the DMFT approach with the {\it Lanczos} method as impurity solver, and show that the average number of bound electrons is a more proper order parameter to accurately determine the critical points of the Mott MIT.
-In particular, the average number of bound electrons as the proper order parameter can give a consistent description of two distinct forms of the critical points in the Mott MIT.
+In this paper, we study the one-band Hubbard model by using the DMFT with the Lanczos method as its impurity solver.
+It is confirmed that the local quantum state fidelity (LQSF), as a proper physical quantity, can provide a convenient way to identify the critical point of the Mott MIT.
+In particular, it can give a consistent description of the two different forms of the critical points in the Mott MIT.